jupiter323/react-native-docter-crm_lyflynks.com/README.md

 our navigation

 ## Running Tests
-Tests are written in App.test.js in the root directory.
-Jest, our test runner, watches for changes to this file and automatically runs tests on save.
-To start Jest, simply run `yarn test` in a terminal from this directory.
+Tests are written in /\__test\__.
+Jest watches for changes to this file and automatically runs tests on save.
+To start Jest, simply run `yarn test` in a terminal.